MBE® Scoring

 MBE Passing Scores by Jurisdiction

-Since the MBE is worth 50% of a total UBE score, you can divide a jurisdiction’s UBE minimum passing score in half to get a “passing” MBE score.
+Since the MBE is worth 50% of a total UBE score, you can divide a jurisdiction's UBE minimum passing score in half to get a “passing” MBE score.
 For example, the minimum passing score for the UBE in Alabama is 260.
 Therefore, you want to aim for an MBE score of 130 or higher.
-However, if you get a 128 on the Alabama MBE and a 132 on the written portion, the sum of your total score is still passing (260).
+However, if you get a 128 on the Alabama MBE and a 132 on the other portions, the sum of your total score is 260, which is still passing.

-Alabama, Minnesota, Missouri, New Mexico, North Dakota, Utah
+130 Alabama, Minnesota, Missouri, New Mexico, North Dakota, Oklahoma, Utah

-Connecticut, District of Columbia, Illinois, Iowa, Kansas, Kentucky, Maryland, Montana, New Jersey, New York, South Carolina, Virgin Islands
+133 Connecticut, District of Columbia, Illinois, Iowa, Kansas, Kentucky, Maryland, Montana, New Jersey, New York, South Carolina, Virgin Islands, Washington

-Alaska, Arizona, Arkansas, Colorado, Idaho, Maine, Massachusetts, Nebraska, New Hampshire, North Carolina, Ohio, Oregon, Pennsylvania, Rhode Island, Tennessee, Texas, Vermont, Washington, West Virginia, Wyoming
+135 Alaska, Arizona, Arkansas, Colorado, Idaho, Maine, Massachusetts, Nebraska, New Hampshire, North Carolina, Ohio, Oregon, Pennsylvania, Rhode Island, Tennessee, Texas, Vermont, West Virginia, Wyoming

 Non-UBE MBE Passing Scores